Cmmatrubai/Cognitext/cognitext-extension/install.md

 - Check that the Cognitext app is connected to the internet
 - Verify the backend API is working
 - Check the browser console for error messages

+### Electron overlay not appearing

+- Make sure the Cognitext desktop app is running and visible
+- Check that the app has permission to create overlay windows
+- Try restarting the Cognitext app
+- Check the app console for any error messages

 ## Next Steps